Clinically validated formulas

 Limitations of BMI

-While BMI is useful as a general population screening tool, it has well-documented limitations.
-It does not distinguish between fat mass and muscle mass, meaning a very muscular athlete may have a "high" BMI despite having very low body fat.
-It also doesn't account for how fat is distributed in the body — abdominal fat carries higher health risks than fat stored in other areas.
+While BMI is a useful screening tool at the population level, it has well-known limitations for individuals.
+It cannot distinguish between fat and muscle — a highly muscular athlete may have a "high" BMI while having very low body fat.
+It also does not account for how fat is distributed in the body, which matters significantly for health risk.

 Frequently asked questions

-BMI is a reasonable proxy for body fatness at the population level, but individual accuracy varies.
-Studies show it correctly classifies excess body fat in roughly 50–70% of individuals.
-It is less accurate for athletes, older adults, and people of certain ethnicities.
+BMI is a reasonable proxy for body fatness at the population level, correctly classifying excess body fat in roughly 50–70% of individuals.
+At the individual level, accuracy varies.
+It is less reliable for athletes (who may be misclassified as overweight), older adults, and people of certain ethnicities.
+Use it as a starting point, not a definitive verdict.

-The standard BMI formula and categories are the same for adult men and women.
-However, women tend to have more body fat than men at the same BMI, so some researchers argue for sex-specific thresholds.
-The standard categories remain the most widely used clinical reference.
+The standard BMI formula and categories are identical for adult men and women.
+However, women naturally carry more body fat at the same BMI due to physiological differences.
+Some researchers argue for sex-specific cut-offs, but the WHO standard categories remain the most widely used clinical reference worldwide.